futureapps12-cyber/LearnGCS/PRIVACY_POLICY.md

 - Quiz progress (remaining questions)
 - Quiz performance stats (such as total correct and streak)

 This data is used only to support app functionality and is not transmitted to remote servers.
+The data is stored only for as long as the app remains installed on your device.
+You can delete all stored data by clearing the app’s storage in your device settings or uninstalling the app.

 ## Third-Party Services
 This version of Learn GCS does not include advertising SDKs and does not use analytics tracking for personal profiling.